Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

+The Pearl Street Mall has endless diversions for kids, including fascinating street performers and strategically placed play areas for children.
+Judging by the squeals of delight you'll hear as you get near the pop-jet fountain at Pearl and 14th Street, this may get the kids' vote for best Boulder kids' attraction.
 Plenty of downtown businesses cater to kids, too.
 Into the Wind kite and toy shop is positively overflowing with clever trinkets and gadgets to enthrall little ones, while Boulder Book Store will delight parents and kids alike with fantastic books and toys.
 Color Me Mine offers a chance for kids to get creative as they paint their own pottery.

 Make an afternoon of visiting the University of Colorado campus: At the CU Heritage Center, check out the astonishing Hit the Bricks!
 LEGO display — a replica of CU created one LEGO at a time.
 The CU Museum of Natural History's interactive children's exhibits include a massive triceratops fossil and a play area downstairs.
 And don't miss the family programming at CU's Fiske Planetarium, one of the world's most advanced projection systems.
 Find more ideas for indoor family fun here.

 When it's time to eat, here are 5 Boulder Restaurants for Picky Kids, according to 5280 Magazine.